Discreet Confidential Consultation (213) 374-3952

-This is an interesting question because I see many people getting charged with indecent exposure, and it's for various reasons why they get charged.
+This is an interesting question because I see many people getting charged with indecent exposure, and it's for various reasons that they get charged.
 In other words, different factual scenarios can trigger an arrest for indecent exposure, and the prosecutors charge you.
 California Penal Code 314 defines the crime of indecent exposure.

 Perhaps another citizen sees them, and they call the police.
 The police roll up on them and catch them in the act of doing something in public that's sexually related, and the police end up arresting that person for indecent exposure.